-Water is considered “hard” when your Rockland water contains higher levels of dissolved calcium and magnesium.
-Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, scaling on faucets and shower heads and makes cleaning your hair and skin well a challenge.
-Hard water can also damage your home’s piping distribution system if not corrected.
-Hard water makes it hard to clean.
-There are high efficiency filtration solutions that will condition your hard water by removing these hard water minerals through the proven ion exchange water softening process.
+Water hardness is a result of your Rockland water containing higher levels of dissolved calcium and magnesium.
+It makes cleaning clothes more difficult, creates streaking on dishes and glasses, scaling on faucets and shower heads and makes cleaning your hair and skin well a challenge.
+Water hardness can also damage your home’s piping distribution system if not corrected.
+There are high efficiency filtration solutions that will condition your water by removing these minerals through the proven ion exchange water softening process.

 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.
 While certain minerals & contaminants can be tested on-site (iron, hardness, pH, total dissolved solids, chlorine), health threat items like radon in water, arsenic in water, nitrates and others should be properly sampled and brought to a certified laboratory for testing that requires specialized equipment.

 WATER SOFTENER SYSTEMS